DestanT/balayage-expert-london/README.md

 * The colour palette was chosen by using the [Eye Dropper](https://eyedropper.org/) Chrome extension tool on the hero image, then inserted into [Colormind.io](http://colormind.io/).
 * 'About' section was written using OpenAI's [ChatGPT](https://openai.com/product/gpt-4).
 * The carousel effect in the services section was done with the help of this [YouTube](https://www.youtube.com/watch?v=LBAThoUn3rU) video.

+* This [page](https://css-tricks.com/quick-css-trick-how-to-center-an-object-exactly-in-the-center/) taught me how to center an element and the logic behind it.

 ### Media